 Learning Consultations: Individual meetings with an ARC learning consultant to enhance your academic skills and to learn strategies tailored to how you learn and your specific courses.
 Topics include time management; procrastination and motivation; how to balance study, work, and co-curricular activities; effective note-taking; exam preparation; and more.

-Peer Tutoring: Scheduled group tutorials and drop-in tutoring for select courses.
+Peer Tutoring: Scheduled group tutorials for select courses.

-Learning Communities: Facilitated group learning opportunities for specific courses in math, biology, chemistry, biochemistry, physics, and economics.
+SAGE Learning Communities: Facilitated group learning opportunities for specific courses in math, biology, chemistry, biochemistry, computer science, physics, and economics.

 Study Connect: Connects students with their classmates to form course study groups.
 Students can also find other students interested in study groups for the GRE and MCAT.

-LD/ADHD Support: Services such as ADHD coaching, learning strategies and resources, and screenings for ADHD/LD.
+LD/ADHD Support: Services such as ADHD coaching and learning strategies and resources.